Classical & Modern Languages & Literatures

 On January 29th, Susan Larson, PhD (University of Kentucky) presented a paper titled, "Towards a Poetics of Space in Hispanic Cultural Studies".
 Dr. Larson's lecture posed the following questions: Why does space have such a strong appeal right now in Hispanic Cultural Studies?
 What do metaphors of space contribute to Hispanic Cultural Studies criticism?
 What does this recourse to spatial metaphors tell us about the types of culture being analyzed?
 She argued that "space" does a good deal of theoretical work and that there are multiple spatialities at work in the different conceptualizations of culture that make up Hispanic Cultural Studies today.

 Congratulations to the Class of 2016!

 To honor the graduates of Spanish & Portuguese, the Spanish & Portuguese program organized the 2016 graduation ceremony on May 18th.
 After the opening remarks given by Dr. George Cole, Dr. Erin Collopy, CMLL Chairperson, welcomed the class of 2016.
-Dr. Juan Muñoz, Senior V. President from Institution Diversity Equity, and Community Engagement and V. Provost for Undergraduate Education & Student Affairs gave the keynote address.
+Dr. Juan Muñoz, and V. Provost for Undergraduate Education & Student Affairs gave the keynote address.
 Dr. Mark Sheridan, Dean of Graduate Studies and Dr. Brent Lindquist, Dean of Arts & Sciences congratulated these students on their success and future endeavors.
 Diplomas were granted by Drs.
 Genaro Perez, Idoia Elola, and Jorge Zamora.

 A special thank you to the sponsors: TTU College of Arts & Sciences, the Department of Classical & Modern Languages & Literatures, and the CMLL staff.